helpers/handlebars-helper-partial/README.md

 > Handlebars helper, alternative to built-in partials.
 Like Assemble itself, this helper will automatically determine the correct context to use, or a context may be explicitly passed in as a second parameter.

+This helper was designed for usage with [Assemble](https://assemble.io), but feel free to fork it and customize it for your own needs.

 ## Installation
 Use [npm](npmjs.org) to install the package: `npm i handlebars-helper-partial`.